 Brain Drain – Did you know that some of the producers of these podcasts, that you listen to are more likely suffering from anxiety?
 When they run out of ideas or topics or guests, worry can set in.
 And it’s true, coming up with a topic and how to deliver it so it will have the biggest impact to you as a listener is a total energy zapper.

 Tech Issues – These guys who are podcasting are not DJ’s or audio engineers.
 They’re entrepreneurs, poets, artists, athletes, doctors, philosophers.
 And as you can guess, they’re not techie.
+At least no all of them knows what LUFS means or RSS feed.
 So tech stuff can be a huge learning curve for them.
 And setting up that Skype mix minus to record an interview will surely cause some nosebleeds for them.

 Cost – Not all podcasters are like John Lee Dumas or Pat Flynn who are able to monetize their shows and turn a profit out of it.
 Some are just doing it for the sake of their passion or for a cause.
 And so when the wallet runs dry, the passion may not be able to sustain because as you know, you also need to pay Libsyn or your podcast editor.
 So be considerate when there are few seconds of sponsors ads on the show.
 Even CNN needs some advertising so it can continue to operate so, relax if you hear a few seconds of sponsor ads, okay?